MAIF/otoroshi/manual/src/main/paradox/entities/auth-modules.md

 # Authentication modules

-The authentication modules are the resources to manage the the access to Otoroshi UI and to protect a service.
+The authentication modules manage the access to Otoroshi UI and can protect a route.

-An authentication module can be as well use on guard to access to the Otoroshi UI as to protect an app.

-A `private app` is an Otoroshi service with an authentication module.
+A `private Otoroshi app` is an Otoroshi route with the Authentication plugin enabled.

 The list of supported authentication are :